plamola/sendR/README.md

 sendR
 =====

-sendR reads csv files and send each line as a webservice (SOAP) request
+sendR reads csv files and send each line read from that file as a webservice request (SAOP)

 Todo list
 ---------